joey711/phyloseq-demo/phyloseq-demo.md

 [Multivariate Statistics](http://cran.r-project.org/web/views/Multivariate.html)

-The [ade4 package]() also provides a large number of ordination methods, and may be useful in your analysis.
+The [ade4 package](http://cran.r-project.org/web/packages/ade4/index.html) also provides a large number of ordination methods, and may be useful in your analysis.

 ### [The ordinate function](https://github.com/joey711/phyloseq/wiki/ordinate)
-This function wraps several commonly-used ordination methods for OTU abundance tables (as well as related tables, in some cases).
+This function wraps several commonly-used [ordination](http://en.wikipedia.org/wiki/Ordination_(statistics)) methods for OTU abundance tables (as well as related tables, in some cases).
 The type of ordination performed depends upon the argument to `method`.
 Try `ordinate("help")` or `ordinate("list")` for the currently supported method options.

 The output of this function will be an ordination class.
-The specific class depends upon the ordination method used, as well as the function/package that is called internally to perform it.
-As a general rule, any of the ordination classes returned by this function will be recognized by downstream tools in the phyloseq package -- for example the ordination plotting function, [plot_ordination](https://github.com/joey711/phyloseq/wiki/plot_ordination) (See next section for plot examples).
+The specific class depends upon [the ordination method](http://en.wikipedia.org/wiki/Ordination_(statistics)) used, as well as the underlying function/package that is called internally by phyloseq to perform it.
+As a general rule, any of the ordination classes returned by this function, `ordinate, will be recognized by downstream tools in [the phyloseq package](http://joey711.github.com/phyloseq/) -- for example the ordination plotting function, [plot_ordination](https://github.com/joey711/phyloseq/wiki/plot_ordination) (See next section for plot examples).

-Using `GP100` from the previous section, let's calculate the unweighted-UniFrac distance for each sample pair in the dataset, and then perform Multidimensional Scaling (aka Principle Coordinates Analysis) on the resulting distance.
+Using `GP100` from the previous section, let's calculate [the unweighted-UniFrac distance](https://github.com/joey711/phyloseq/wiki/Fast-Parallel-UniFrac) for each sample pair in the dataset, and then perform [Multidimensional Scaling](http://en.wikipedia.org/wiki/Multidimensional_scaling) (aka [Principle Coordinates Analysis](http://en.wikipedia.org/wiki/Multidimensional_scaling)) on the resulting distance.
 For details about calculating the UniFrac distance on larger datasets using parallel-computing options in supported by phyloseq, see [the wiki page on Fast Parallel UniFrac in phyloseq](https://github.com/joey711/phyloseq/wiki/Fast-Parallel-UniFrac)

 ```r
 GP.MDS <- ordinate(GP100, method = "MDS", distance = "unifrac")